kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/01-course-introduction/03-linux-foundation.md

 > - They provide a forum to share and gain knowledge, help organizations identify
-    software trends early to inform future technology investments, connect employers withh talent, and showcase technologies and services to influential open source professionals, media, and analysts around the globe.
+    software trends early to inform future technology investments, connect employers with talent, and showcase technologies and services to influential open source professionals, media, and analysts around the globe.

 > - The Linux Foundation hosts an increasing number of events each year.